prefix-dev/pixi/docs/reference/cli.md

 - `--platform <PLATFORM> (-p)`: specify a platform that the project supports.
 (Allowed to be used more than once)
 - `--import <ENV_FILE> (-i)`: Import an existing conda environment file, e.g. `environment.yml`.
 - `--pyproject`: Create a `pyproject.toml` manifest, rather than a `pixi.toml` manifest.
 Recommended for a python project.
+- `--pixi`: Create a `pixi.toml` manifest, rather than a `pyproject.toml` manifest.
+Use when there is already a `pyproject.toml` in the directory.

 !!! info "Importing an environment.yml"
   When importing an environment, the `pixi.toml` will be created with the dependencies from the environment file.